A great example from Alphen climate adaptation

 Why did you want to participate in the project?

-What do you think are the advantages of your plan?
+In your opinion, what are the advantages of your plan?

 How did the collaboration with the municipality go?